nh-server/switch-guide/docs/extras/installing_android.md

 ### Requirements

-* A Nintendo Switch console that is capable of running hekate. <br>
+* A Nintendo Switch console that is capable of running hekate.
 * A microSD card *larger than* 8GB.
     * Please consult the [Switchroot microSD Card Guide](https://wiki.switchroot.org/wiki/sd-card-guide) before buying!
 * A good quality, data-transfer capable USB-A to USB-C cable.